This ham and 15 Bean Soup recipe is a classic, feel-good dish that will warm your body, heart, and soul.

 - Canned Tomatoes – Don’t drain the juice, as you’ll need that as well.

-- Parsley and Rosemary – For that touch of herby flavor.
+- Parsley, Rosemary, Salt, and Pepper – For that touch of herby flavor.
 Salt and pepper, to taste.

 - Boullion Cubes – To flavor the broth.
 You can also use chicken stock.